A Physics-Informed Scenario Approach with Data Mitigation for Safety Verification of Nonlinear Systems: Discussion

 \section{Discussion}

-In our physics-informed scenario approach, the physics-based dynamical model guides the scenario optimization process by discarding redundant samples.
-Only samples considered valid—based on the proximity between the one-step evolution computed by the physics-based model and that observed in the sampled data—are utilized.
-In fact, while a larger dataset typically leads to a less negative \(\eta^*_S\) (indicating a more conservative outcome), our approach avoids relying on the entire dataset.
-Instead, the physics-based model strategically selects specific samples, enabling the problem to be solved in a less conservative and more efficient manner.

-It is worth noting that the sample complexity in our work still scales exponentially with the size of the system dimension, as it is inherent in scenario-based methods.
-However, our approach solves the safety problem embedded in the SOP$_{phy}$ using a \emph{smaller} dataset while still ensuring correctness guarantees for the robust system (see the numerical comparison with relevant literature in the case study section).
-A key distinction between our work and existing deterministic sampling approaches, such as \cite{aminzadeh2024compositional}, is that increasing $\epsilon$ in \eqref{New1} using uniform grid sampling reduces the number of samples but may fail to satisfy the condition in \eqref{main condition} due to the \emph{uniformity of the samples}.
+In scenario-based approaches, while a larger dataset typically leads to a less negative \(\eta^*_S\) (indicating a more conservative outcome), our approach avoids solving the optimization problem for the entire dataset.
+Instead, the physics-based model strategically selects specific samples, enabling the problem to be solved in a more efficient manner.
+Nevertheless, we note that the sample complexity in our work still scales exponentially with the state dimension.
+A key distinction between our work and existing sampling approaches, such as \citep{aminzadeh2024compositional}, is that increasing $\epsilon^p$ in \eqref{New1} using uniform grid sampling reduces the number of samples but may fail to satisfy the condition in \eqref{main condition} due to the {uniformity of the samples}.
 In contrast, our physics-informed approach does not require uniform sampling; instead, it guides the sampling process through condition \eqref{closedata}, allowing some samples to be closely clustered while others are more widely spaced.
 This selective sampling strategy involves ignoring certain points within the state space, focusing only on those that have richness for further analysis, guided by the physical principles of the underlying dynamics.
 Figure~\ref{fig:gridjump} in the case study section clearly demonstrates this concept.

-It is also worth highlighting that by reducing the number of samples, the $\text{SOP}_{{phy}}$ in \eqref{Eq_SOP} can, as expected, achieve a more negative $\eta^*_{{phy}}$, as demonstrated in our case studies (cf. Table~\ref{tab:case-study}).
-However, it is crucial to recognize that condition in \eqref{closedata} should not be made overly restrictive by selecting an excessively small $\delta$, which would result in too few samples.
-This could, in turn, lead to an unreasonably large $\epsilon^{\max}$ in \eqref{New1}, making it challenging to satisfy condition \eqref{main condition}.
-Therefore, a trade-off should be considered when choosing the threshold $\delta$ in \eqref{closedata}, ensuring that $\epsilon^{\max}$ remains within a manageable range while allowing the reduced samples to design a sufficiently negative $\eta^*_{{phy}}$.